TheCoolestChris/link-in-bio/README.md

 # Link in Bio Project

-## A basic bio page with links to websites and profile
+## A basic bio page with links to websites and profiles

 This project is a simple website created as a school project to practice HTML and CSS.
 The website is dedicated as a personal use page for users who want to connect multiple accounts or web pages about themselves.